League of Ireland Women's Premier Division

 The League of Ireland Women's Premier Division (sponsor name SSE Airtricity League Women's Premier Division) is a professional women's association football league in Ireland, organised by the League of Ireland, which began play in the 2023 season.
-The league consists of eleven teams, eight of which owned by clubs with men's teams in the League of Ireland's Premier Division or First Division.
+The league consists of twelve teams, eight of which are owned by clubs with men's teams in the League of Ireland's Premier Division or First Division.
 The winners of the league qualify for the first round of the UEFA Women's Champions League in the following season.

 The Women's Premier Division is the fourth incarnation of a national women's league at the highest level of the Republic of Ireland football league system, and the first fully-professional incarnation.
-It is the successor to the FAI and FAIW-run Ladies League of Ireland, which ran in two incarnations from 1973 to 1979, and from 1987 to 1989; and Women's National League (Sraith Náisiúnta na mBan), which ran from 2011 to 2022.
+It is the successor to the FAI- and FAIW-run Ladies League of Ireland, which ran in two incarnations from 1973 to 1979, and from 1987 to 1989; and the Women's National League (Sraith Náisiúnta na mBan), which ran from 2011 to 2022.